Project case study

 The trade-off is that the application may become harder to scale if many independent modules are added later.

-However, for an early risk documentation tool, the monolith is the correct starting point.
+However, for an early-stage risk documentation tool, the monolith is the correct starting point.

 Trade-Off 2: Server-Rendered UI Rather Than SPA